grandaihandbook/grandaihandbook.github.io/content/ecosystem/models/index.md

   <header class="content-header">
     <h1>AI Models Directory</h1>
     <div class="header-accent"></div>
-    <p class="description">Explore our curated collection of machine learning and AI models from leading research organizations and companies.</p>
+    <p class="description">Explore our curated collection of machine learning and AI models, featuring innovations from top research institutions and leading companies.
+Discover powerful models across various domains, including language, vision, and decision-making, all in one place.</p>
   </header>

   <!-- Filter Section - Redesigned to be cleaner and more polished -->